 "This was my first online course and it exceeded my expectations!
 You have set the bar high for any future courses I take!"

 Erin Boyleston, RDH, MS, Assistant Professor, Georgia Regents University, College of Allied Health Sciences, Department of Dental Hygiene

-“The programs that are presented by the Institute for Allied Health Educators are outstanding.
+“The programs that are presented by the IAHE are outstanding.
 I have learned valuable information, not only from the presenters, but from the other participants, as well.
-I appreciate the fact that allied health educators are so eager to share and are willing to help each other.
+I appreciate the fact that educators are so eager to share and are willing to help each other.
 This is my second program, but it definitely isn't my last.
 Thank you for the opportunity to participate.”